gravitational/teleport/rfd/0159-webasset-cache.md

 ## What

-We discuss the creation of an in-memory cache of webassets in the auth server to provide a way for proxies to serve files from different versions of Teleport.
-Here is a quick PoC https://www.loom.com/share/9983cae0e8574149a92dcec623e07f10
+We discuss storing the webassets in an s3-compatible storage to allow different versioned proxies to fetch any file requested that may not already exist in their embedded filesystem.

 ## Why

 Up until now we've always thought of the 1-to-1 relationship of webasset bundle to proxy version was a given.
 In most cases, it still is.
-However, some customers may run multiple versions of the proxy behind a load balancer and this would cause the web browser to sometimes not be able to load the correct webasset.
+However, some users may run multiple versions of the proxy behind a load balancer and this would cause the web browser to sometimes not be able to load the correct webasset due to that loadbalanced proxy being of a different verison.

-The way the frontend is bundle is by using code splitting.
+The way the frontend is bundled is by using code splitting.
 In a non-code split app, the entire react bundle would be compiled into a single javascript file and served with the index.html.
 This leads to some pretty large page loads so the solution is code splitting, which automatically splits the javascript bundle